Homepage > Journal > User stories vs. Use cases in application design

 Where will both methods work, or where will they not?

-Use cases and stories will work for:
+Use cases and user stories will work for the following:

 • Obtaining requirements for business applications